yezz123/authx/docs/configuration/Get-Started.md

 ## Security

 AuthX provides strong Utils to work with while developing your API.
-JWT is a simple and secure way to authenticate users; Captcha is a simple way to protect your API from bots;  `Hmac` and `Hashlib` to generate a strong password hash.
+JWT is a simple and secure way to authenticate users, Now also we Have a supportable Sessions based on Redis; Captcha is a simple way to protect your API from bots;  `Hmac` and `Hashlib` to generate a strong password hash.

 ➡️ [Security](security/index.md)